nirajpoudel/nirajpoudel/README.md

 * HackerRank💻: https://www.hackerrank.com/nirajpoudel

+## 🚧Completed Projects

+I have worked in various projects related to python, data science, machine learning and so on.

-🔭 I’m currently working on the concept of deep learning.
+🔭Exploring the new thing is always awesome.
+I’m currently working on the concept of deep learning; Convolutional neural network and Recurrent neural network.